Why are “srsltid” URLs ranking in Search? Is it related to Google’s August 2024 Core Update?

 So what now?
 How do we fix this issue?

-Unfortunately, at this point all we can do is wait for Google to straighten this mess out so we can get back to business as usual.
-However, while the situation with rankings and srsltid URLs might not be ideal, at least now we know what’s happening, and why it’s happening, which allows us to plan and work around these issues.
+Here at BlueSwitch, we’re taking a “wait and see” approach to the SRSLTID issue.
+We still don’t really know for sure what’s going on here, so taking dramatic action could do more harm than good.
+SEO is a long game, and patience is one of the preeminent keys to success.
+At this point, we feel the best available strategy is to wait for Google to straighten this mess out so we can get back to business as usual.
+While the situation might not be ideal, at least now we know what’s happening, and why it’s happening (to a degree), which allows us to plan and work around the issues as we wait for more reliable information to surface.

 Here’s hoping that your team gets through the August 2024 core update unscathed, and with minimal pain and suffering in the SERP.